GrozdaniTanja/Hotel-Website/README.md

 - SQL Database: Hotel Grozdani employs an SQL database to store and manage data such as room details, customer information, and reservations.
 The database is accessed and manipulated using SQL queries through PHP.

-- Booking System: The project incorporates a robust booking system, allowing users make reservations.
+- Booking System: The project incorporates a robust booking system, allowing users to make reservations.
 The system ensures that reservations are handled efficiently and accurately.

 - PHPMailer: Hotel Grozdani utilizes PHPMailer, a popular PHP library, to handle email notifications.
 PHPMailer enables the system to send automated emails to customers for booking confirmations, reminders, and other communication.